petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 the practices above amount to expecting scientists to become part time software engineers, pick their tools, design bespoke frameworks for each project, etc.

+Essentially, we're asking scientists to choose a version control system, data archival system, dependency/environment manager(s), workflow manager, and tie them all together on their own.

+What's missing is a research project management tool—one for projects that answer questions, not necessarily produce software products.

 In other words, there is a very high cost to doing thing this way in terms of both skill and effort, and researchers are (probably rationally) perceiving that the cost is